 As many as 10,98,420 candidates registered for CBSE Class 12th board exam, as quoted by various media.

-Further, the media reports share that the CBSE Class 12 board exam registrations has gone up by 3.12 per cent where it 10.65 lakhs, the previous year.
+Further, the media reports share that the CBSE Class 12 board exam registrations have gone up by 3.12 per cent from the number of 10.65 lakhs recorded the previous year.

 Where can I check my CBSE 12 Exam Result 2017?

 Candidates can check their CBSE Class 12 result 2017 in online mode on official websites as mentioned by Central Board of Secondary Education.
 The website to check CBSE Class XII result are - cbse.nic.in, results.nic.in, cbseresults.nic.in or candidates can check result through official link provided below.